xeago/gradblog/graduation/extended-abstract.md

 # Conclusion
 VideofyMe was more than satisfied with the products delivered during my internship period.
 They decided to offer me employment on my return to Sweden.
-With the system in production before my leave, I am pleased with the successful delivery of products during my internship.
-Because of this, the system is already deployed to production.
+With the successful delivery of products during my internship, the system has already been deployed to production.
+Because of this, I am pleased with my successful internship.

 ## Unfinished or incomplete work
 + **Tire**